Skip to main content

 • If you wish to be credited, please write your name legibly on the back.
 (If you want us to tag you on instagram, please include your IG handle!)

-Cover words or blank space with whiteout pen or tape, marker, colored pencil, cut/torn paper, washi tape, images from books or magazines, string, embroidery, photos or film negatives, buttons, beads, dried & sealed plant material.
+• What you do to alter the text is up to you!
+Here are some strategies to get you thinking: Cover words or blank space with whiteout pen or tape, marker, colored pencil, cut/torn paper, fabric, washi tape, images from books or magazines, string, embroidery, photos or film negatives, buttons, beads, dried & sealed plant material.

 • Please take no more than 2 pages; we want to have enough for everyone!